minminbaibai/Udacity--Predictive-Analytics-for-Business/README.md

 ### Predictive Analytics for Business Nanodegree
 ### Min Lu

 #### This repository contains projects for Udacity's Predictive Analytics for Business Nanodegree.
+Please click the PDF file to see the final reports

 ### Part 1: Problem Solving with Advanced Analytics by Alteryx
 Learn a structured framework for solving problems with advanced analytics.